hubiquitus-old/hubiquitus/docs/hcloud/azure/README.md

 ## Create a new Node.js project with Powershell

 Windows Azure allows to deploy Node.js project, but these can't be managed with Visual Studio.
-No problem, as command-line tools are enough to de everything you want.
+No problem, as command-line tools are enough to do everything you want.

 - Open Windows Azure Powershell as Administrator